Paldom/docker-nginx-letsencrypt-proxy/README.md

 ### Examples

 #### 1. Proxy services from a docker network
-Here's a simple `docker-compose.yml` to try this image with your domain. `service1` and `service2` are dummy hosts running in docker network.
+Here's a simple `docker-compose.yml` to try this image with your domain. `service1` and `service2` are dummy services running in docker network.

 ```yaml